KevinAst/action-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   ActionNode(...args) ⇒ [`Action`](#Action)</h5>
-ActionNode is a machine-generated action creator function thatlives as a JSON node in the ActionStruct.
+ActionNode is a generated action creator function that lives as aJSON node in the {{book.api.ActionStruct}}.
 The ActionNode promotes it's action type through a string coercionof the action creator function itself (i.e. the function'stoString() has been overloaded).

 | Param | Type | Description |